Back to search results

 Background:

-Fusion energy presents a significant opportunity for generating safe, carbon-neutral, and virtually endless power.
-Tokamak Energy, a private UK-based fusion enterprise, and the UK’s Spherical Tokamak for Energy Production (STEP) initiative, seeks to illustrate the feasibility of commercial fusion by integrating spherical tokamak with high-temperature superconducting (HTS) magnet technology.
-However, the compact design of a spherical tokamak places the fusion plasma in close proximity to a critical component known as the “centre-column,” which houses the highly heat- & radiation-sensitive HTS magnets.
+Fusion energy presents a significant opportunity for generating safe, reliable, carbon-free, and virtually endless power.
+Tokamak Energy, a private UK-based fusion enterprise, and the UK’s Spherical Tokamak for Energy Production (STEP) initiative, seeks to illustrate the feasibility of commercial fusion by integrating spherical tokamak with high-temperature superconducting (HTS) magnets.
+However, the compact design of a spherical tokamak places the fusion plasma in close proximity to a critical component known as the “centre-column,” which houses highly heat- & radiation-sensitive HTS magnets.
 Therefore, these magnets must be protected by spatially efficient shielding materials.
-These shielding materials will then themselves degrade when exposed to fusion’s extreme conditions - intense neutron exposure, temperature variations ranging from cryogenic levels to over 1000 °C, high plasma particle bombardment in regions facing plasmas and intense heat fluxes that may reach from tens of MW/m² to several GW/m² during plasma disruptions.
-Consequentially, the HTS magnet lifetime and extension the reactor lifetime is tied to the lifetime of shields in a fusion environment.
+These shielding materials will then themselves degrade when exposed to fusion’s extreme conditions - intense neutron exposure, temperature variations ranging from cryogenic levels to over 1000 °C, high plasma particle bombardment in plasma-facing regions and intense heat fluxes that may reach from tens of MW/m² to several GW/m² during plasma disruptions.
+Consequentially, the HTS magnet lifetime and, by extension the reactor lifetime, is intertwined with the lifetime of shields in a fusion environment.
 Currently, very little is known regarding how novel tungsten-based shielding materials will degrade when exposed to fusions irradiation environment – especially at cryogenic temperatures.
-Specifically, Tokamak Energy has developed a new high performance proprietary material, di-tungsten pentaboride (W2B5) which promises to provide a game changing impact on shielding efficacity.
-However, essentially nothing is known in regarding the radiation-induced microstructural evolution and thermos-mechanical degradation of W2B5 and the entire WxBy system
+Tokamak Energy has developed a new high performance proprietary material, di-tungsten pentaboride (W2B5) which promises to provide a game changing impact on shielding efficacity.
+However, essentially nothing is known regarding the radiation-induced microstructural evolution and thermo-mechanical degradation of W2B5 and the entire WxBy system when exposed to fusion-relevant conditions – which this PhD will reveal.

 The Project:

 This PhD will study the effect of fusion-relevant irradiation conditions on degradation of tungsten boride materials, with a focus on W2B5.
-The study will focus on the following key questions
+The study will evaluate, but not limited to, the following key questions

-(i) Understanding the effect of cryogenic temperatures on radiation-induced degradation, especially radiation induced amorphization (RIA).
+1. Understanding the effect of cryogenic temperatures on radiation induced degradation such as crystalline to amorphous transformation, structural integrity loss etc.

-(ii) Understanding the volumetric swelling behaviour due to RIA and anisotropic lattice parameter swelling
+2. Understanding the low- & intermediate temperature volumetric instabilities due to amorphization and anisotropic lattice parameter swelling

-(iii) Quantifying radiation-induced micro-cracking problem and benchmarking W2B5 behaviour with other anisotropic ceramics.
+3. Quantifying radiation-induced micro-cracking problem and benchmarking W2B5 behaviour with other anisotropic ceramic crystal structures.

 Supervision and International Collaborations:

 You will be based at the University of Birmingham and will be co-supervised by industry leaders from Tokamak Energy (https://tokamakenergy.com/).
 This project will involve multi-national collaborators.
 You will specifically engage with and travel to the French National Centre for Scientific Research (CNRS) at Orsay in France to use the world-renowned JANNuS in-situ/ex-situ ion irradiation facility (https://jannus.in2p3.fr/).
-Additionally, you will collaborate with the University of Birmingham and Tokamak Energy’s Prosperity Partnership team, which collaborates with other fusion leading institutes such as Forschungszentrum Jülich in Germany & Oak Ridge National Lab/University of Tennessee in the US.
+Additionally, you will collaborate with the University of Birmingham and Tokamak Energy’s Prosperity Partnership team, which collaborates with key fusion leading institutes such as Oak Ridge National Lab/University of Tennessee in the US and Forschungszentrum Jülich in Germany.
 You will work as part of team in a diverse, inclusive, multi-cultural and collaborative environment that nurtures excellence and innovation.
+We will provide you the mentorship you need for a prosperous post-PhD career.

 Who we are looking for:

-A first or upper-second-class degree in an appropriate discipline such as, materials science and engineering, nuclear engineering, chemical engineering, physics, data science, mechanical engineering.
-No prior experience is mandatory.
-Some knowledge of fusion basics and/or microstructural characterisation would be advantageous.
-A driven individual with an inquisitive mind.
+A first or upper-second-class degree in an appropriate discipline such as, materials science, engineering, physics, data science.
+Knowledge of fusion basics and/or microstructural characterisation would be advantageous.

 We value your feedback on the quality of our adverts.
 If you have a comment to make about the overall quality of this advert, or its categorisation then please send us your feedback